Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Alert sensitivity vs noise

-Overly sensitive alerting leads to fatigue, while overly weak alerting delays incident detection.
+Overly sensitive alerts create alert fatigue, while overly weak alerting delays degradation detection.

-More telemetry improves diagnostics, but increases storage/processing cost and signal-management complexity.
+More telemetry improves diagnostics, but raises operating cost and makes signal processing harder.

-Common operating standards increase predictability, but require usable self-service and clear contracts.
+Common standards increase predictability, but they require useful self-service and clear contracts for teams.

 What this section covers